Triumph Bonneville Speedmaster

 Key Specs of Bonneville Speedmaster

-Triumph Bonneville Speedmaster Highlights
+Triumph Bonneville Speedmaster Latest Update

 It gets generous chrome treatment and sports an all-round retro appearance.
 The Triumph Bobber is powered by a BS6-compliant 1200cc liquid-cooled, parallel-twin motor generating 78PS and 106Nm of torque.
 It’s mated to a 6-speed gearbox.
 With all the metal around, the bike tips the scales at 263kg.